ROCm/aomp/bin/README.md

    BUILD_TYPE        Release
 ```

 Many other environment variables can be set.
 See the file [aomp_common_vars](aomp_common_vars) that is sourced by all build scripts.
-This file has the names of the branches that make up the release that is in development.
-You can override the appropriate environment variable if you want to test your source build with a different release.
+This file sets default values for branch names and repo directory name.

 You can override the above by setting by setting values in your .bashrc or .bash_profile.
-Here is a sample for your .bash_profile
+Here is a sample of commands you might want to put into your .bash_profile:
 ```
-SUDO="disable"
 AOMP=$HOME/rocm/aomp
 BUILD_TYPE=Debug
 NVPTXGPUS=30,35,50,60,61,70
-export SUDO AOMP NVPTXGPUS BUILD_TYPE
+export AOMP NVPTXGPUS BUILD_TYPE
 ```
-The build scripts will build from the source directories identified by the
-environment variable AOMP_REPOS.
-THe install location is

 To build all components, first clone aomp repo and checkout the master branch
 to build our development repository.